khushis28/GFG/README.md

 # GFG
 GFG School level problems:
 Given a Integer array A[] of n elements.
-Your task is to complete the function PalinArray.
+Task is to complete the function PalinArray.
 Which will return 1 if all the elements of the Array are palindrome otherwise it will return 0.